 - Ability to hold very tight tolerances for small feature sizes with high degree of repeatability and consistency

-- Customers can design burr-free, precision metal components with ultra-fine pitches, intricate shapes and 3-D feature profiles
+- Burr-free precision metal components with ultra-fine pitches, intricate shapes and 3D feature profiles can be designed and produced

-- Chemically etched parts can be produced in a high volume environment which reduces tooling and production costs, while improving time to market
+- Chemically etched parts can be produced in a high-volume environment, reducing tooling and production costs while improving time to market

 - Reel-to-reel etched parts can be presented to other automated processes, further reducing total manufacturing costs

-The continuous reel-to-reel etch process has also been adapted to produce specialised products with “half-etched” micro-grooves for critical high-precision applications in Aerospace, Medical, Industrial and Defense industries.
+The continuous reel-to-reel etching process has also been adapted to produce specialized products with “half-etched” micro-grooves for critical high-precision applications in aerospace, medical, industrial and defense industries.